Parihaka and the historians

 Lauren standing beneath the old Stockade, Pungarehu, where Te Whiti O Rongomai, Tohu Kakahi and Titokowaru were held.

 These generally positive treatments continued through to the 1990s, although in the 1970s some New Zealand historians sought to challenge these trends.
-Influenced by recent Pacific historiography which criticised depictions of Island peoples as ‘helpless savages’, swept along by the ‘fatal impacts’ of negative European contacts, some historians saw similar trends emerging in New Zealand.
+Influenced by recent Pacific historiography which criticized depictions of Island peoples as ‘helpless savages’, swept along by the ‘fatal impacts’ of negative European contacts, some historians saw similar trends emerging in New Zealand.

 In 1978, S.J.
 Bryant proposed a ‘reassessment’ of Te Whiti O Rongomai’s political activity.
 Bryant conceded that earlier historians, from the time of John Bryce, had been highly critical of Te Whiti, representing his dealings with the Crown as severely flawed.
 Later historians like Burdon, Cowan and Baucke had been more sympathetic.